arafatm/arafatm.github.io/_articles/career/the-cut-questions-to-ask-in-interview.md

 success would look like in the job (which would be a sign to proceed with extreme caution).

-## 2. “What are some of the challenges you expect the person in this position to face?”
+## What are some of the challenges you expect the person in this position to face?

 This can **get at information you’d never get from the job description** — like that you’ll have to deal with messy interdepartmental politics, or that the